ggerganov/ggml/examples/gpt-2/README.md

 The program runs on the CPU - no video card is required.

+The [Cerebras-GPT](https://huggingface.co/cerebras) models are also supported.

-The example supports the following models:
+The example supports the following GPT-2 models:

 | Model | Description  | Disk Size |
 | ---   | ---          | ---       |